Alex-Nagy/Budgety/README.md

 # Budgety
 js udemy course

-A budget follower webapp. need to change the pic
+A budget follower webapp. need to change the pic...